Home Warranty vs Saving Money: Which Strategy Saves You More?

 How much should I save in a home repair emergency fund?

-Most homeowners should budget 1% to 3% of their home's value per year for maintenance.
-On a $350,000 home, that's $3,500 to $10,500 per year.
+Most homeowners should budget 1% to 4% of their home's value per year for maintenance, with 2% considered the realistic baseline in 2026 and 3% recommended for homes older than 15 years.
+On a $350,000 home, that's roughly $3,500 to $10,500 per year.
 Start with a goal of at least $5,000 as an initial emergency cushion, then build from there.
-Keep the fund in a high-yield savings account so your money earns interest (currently around 4% APY) instead of sitting idle.
+Keep the fund in a high-yield savings account so your money earns interest (around 4% to 4.21% APY at top banks) instead of sitting idle.

 What home repairs are most likely to break the bank?

-Can I do both, have a warranty and an emergency fund?
+Can I have both a warranty and an emergency fund?

 Absolutely, and it's often the smartest short-term move.
 Many homeowners use a warranty as a bridge while they're building up their emergency fund, then drop the warranty once they've accumulated enough savings to self-insure.
 This hybrid approach keeps you protected without locking you into permanent premium payments.
 Just be sure to redirect those former premium dollars into your repair savings account once you cancel.